-The school is encouraged to contact the Local Authority's Inclusion Manager should there be any concerns about external speakers.
+The school is encouraged to contact the Local Authority's Senior Management Team/Safeguarding Team should there be any concerns about external speakers.
 Please allow sufficient time for checks to be undertaken.

-In light of recent events, the Channel process has been established as part of the 'Prevent' element of the Governments Counter Terrorism 'Contest' Strategy.
+The Channel process has been established as part of the 'Prevent' element of the Governments Counter Terrorism 'Contest' Strategy.